 Creams (which are usually white) are usually best to treat moist or weeping areas of skin.
 Ointments (which are clear, rather than white) are usually best to treat areas of skin which are dry or thickened.
 Lotions (which are like thin creams) may be useful to treat hairy areas such as the scalp.

 As a rule, a course of topical steroid is used when one or more patches of eczema flare up.
 The aim of treatment is to clear the flare-up and then to stop the steroid treatment.

-You should use topical steroids until the flare-up has completely gone and then stop it.
+You should use topical steroids until the flare-up has completely gone and then stop using them.
 In many cases, a course of treatment for 7-14 days is enough to clear a flare-up of eczema.
 In some cases, a longer course is needed.

 Many people with eczema require a course of topical steroids every now and then to clear a flare-up.
 The frequency of flare-ups and the number of times a course of topical steroids is needed vary greatly from person to person.

 After you finish a course of topical steroid, continue to use moisturisers (emollients) every day to help prevent a further flare-up.
-See separate leaflet called Moisturisers (Emollients) for Eczema for more details.
+See the separate leaflet called Moisturisers for Eczema (Emollients) for more details.

 Short bursts of high-strength steroid as an alternative

 For adults, a short course (usually three days) of a strong topical steroid may be an option to treat a mild-to-moderate flare-up of eczema.
 A strong topical steroid often works quicker than a mild one.
 (This is in contrast to the traditional method of using the lowest strength wherever possible.
 However, studies have shown that using a high strength for a short period can be more convenient and is thought to be safe.)